ronniedege/superpy/README.md

 #### Alert

 When the system date is unequal to the current date an alert will be triggered before selling or buying an item.
 When enabled the user is asked for confirmation to proceed, or reset the date when dates are unequal.
-This alert can be disabled by using `-d`, | `--disable` for disabling it, or `-e`, | `--enable` to enable it again.
+This alert can be disabled by using `-d` | `--disable` for disabling it, or `-e` | `--enable` to enable it again.

 Example: